Step 1: Fill out the petition.

 Step 4: Hearing for a long-term domestic violence protective order

 The judge will examine all of the evidence that is presented including your testimony, relevant documents and any witnesses that either you or the abuser bring to testify.
-For information about representing yourself in a protective order hearing, you can check out the Alaska State Courts website.
-You can also find general information about preparing for court on our Preparing Your Case page.
+You can find general information about preparing for court on our At the Hearing page.